RhoBetaEpsilonNationalBoard/RhoBetaEpsilon/README.md

 It's currently using this theme: https://github.com/devcows/hugo-universal-theme?tab=readme-ov-fileme and the example site to test setup.

 ---
-**Due to the theme used, make sure to install v0.145.0 to ensure that everything in the basic theme can load correctly.** These instructions may need to be modified to ensure that the right version is grabbed.
-Full instructions are here: [installation guide](https://gohugo.io/installation/)
+Full installation instructions are here: [installation guide](https://gohugo.io/installation/)

 <details>
 <summary><strong>Linux Installation Instructions</strong></summary>

 3. Install the extended edition of Hugo:
-    - Download version 0.145.0 from the release: https://github.com/gohugoio/hugo/releases/tag/v0.145.0
+    - Download version 0.145.0 from the release: https://github.com/gohugoio/hugo/releases/tag/v0.147.9
-      - Download the zip file: hugo_extended_0.145.0_windows-amd64.zip
+      - Download the zip file: hugo_extended_0.147.9_linux-arm64.tar.gz
     - Unzip into a folder somewhere called `hugo` (best spot is probably in `/usr/local/bin`)
       - can do this with
       ```bash